nkoder/random-tiles/README.md

 - [x] user can change rows and column number of next tiles arrangement
 - [x] tiles arrangements uses tiles regarding amount of tiles of every type
 - [x] user can swap selected tiles
+- [ ] tiles are rotated randomly
+- [x] user can rotate selected tiles
 - [ ] user can save and restore tiles arrangement
 - [x] user can see bathroom shape on top of arrangement
 - [ ] user cannot define rows and columns number, but all available tiles are drawn using as many rows as is needed to fit them all; number of columns depends on bathroom size